Apple Juice Kid

-Stephen Levitin (aka Apple Juice Kid) is an American record producer.
+Stephen Levitin (a.k.a.
+Apple Juice Kid) is an American record producer.
 Apple Juice Kid's production has been heard on songs by Mos Def, Azealia Banks, Wale, Camp Lo and MC Lyte.
 He has released several jazz remix albums with support from Okayplayer including Miles Davis Remixed and Frank Sinatra Remixed.

 Apple Juice Kid is also a DJ and a drummer.
 He has been a guest DJ on Mark Ronson's East Village Radio.
 He has performed as a drummer in the studio with Timbaland, and on stage with The Foreign Exchange and The Jungle Brothers.
 Deepak Chopra interviewed Stephen for his One World program.

 Levitin co-founded the Emmy Award winning Beat Making Lab, which began as a class in the Music Department at the University of North Carolina at Chapel Hill.
 His latest projects include DJing, releasing records on VP Records, Ultra Records and developing Beat Making Labs internationally with the support of Apple and PBS.